About the Fly Clone Project

 Note: If you are looking for stock OEM parts, we strongly recommend that you contact Mike Gallenberger at Gman.music on Reverb or wiguitar on eBay to see if the part you need is available in his stock.

--Phase two involves determining how best to make the “cloned” parts available to Fly owners through this website with a sustainable workflow.
+-Goal two involves determining how best to make the “cloned” parts available to Fly owners through this website with a sustainable workflow.
+We are actively reverse-engineering, redesigning, and iterating on critical Fly components, some of which we have made available here.

--Phase three involves the creation of the advanced and specialized tooling used to create specific Fly components including the fretboards and stainless steel frets.
+-Goal three involves the creation of the advanced and specialized tooling used to create specific Fly components including springs, the fretboards, and stainless steel frets.

 *All product and company names are trademarks or registered trademarks of their respective holders.
 Parker Guitars, Parker, Fly, Fly Guitar, and NiteFly are registered trademarks of U.S. Music Corp, a division of Jam Industries, LTD. Use of these marks does not imply an affiliation with U.S. Music Corp, Parker Guitars, or its parent companies and does not imply an endorsement by these companies.